mohsen1/apadana/README.md

 ## Technology Stack Overview

 This project is built on top of [Next.js](https://nextjs.org/) and is using [Next.js App Router](https://nextjs.org/docs/app).
 The backend is using [PostgreSQL](https://www.postgresql.org/) and [Prisma](https://www.prisma.io/).
 To perform database operations, Prisma Client is used inside of [Next.js App Router Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations).
 Locally we use Docker to run the database and Prisma Studio to view the database.
-Authentication is implemented using [Clerk](https://clerk.com/), we receive a webhook when a user signs up and create an account in our database.
-For storing media files, [UploadThing](https://uploadthing.com/) is used.
+Authentication is implemented using using [Oslo](https://oslo.js.org) For storing media files, [UploadThing](https://uploadthing.com/) is used.

 ### Important Files and Folders